 What are the herbal energetics and do they match the symptom picture?

 This is a more complex and advanced topic to explore in later posts, but important to consider for a good formula.
 Herbs carry their own energetics (and vibrations, if you’re into that) that can have a strong influence on people outside of their predictable herbal actions, and understanding herbal energetics can help you narrow down your herb choices.
 Herbal energetics include things like damp, dry, cool, moist, hot, pungent, astringent and acrid (to name a few) and we use these energetic plant qualities to balance out someone’s constitution or presenting symptom.
-Michael Moore & Kiva Rose have a great info on herbal energetics if you want to learn more.
+Michael Moore has great info on herbal energetics if you want to learn more.

 In what form am I dispensing (tea, tincture, glycerite, powder)?